Spin-resolved Mott crossover and entanglement in the half-filled Hubbard model: Model and Method

-We employ exact diagonalization (ED) to compute ground and low-lying excited states on finite-size cluster.
-ED provides complete access to all correlation functions, making it ideal for testing data-driven analysis methods despite its limited system size.
-We choose a minimal $3\times 3$ square cluster with open boundary conditions and exploit spin-rotational symmetry to construct spin-adapted basis \cite{Sarmahsan1996}, which significantly reduces the Hilbert space dimensionality.
+We employ exact diagonalization (ED) to compute ground and low-lying excited states on finite-size clusters.
+ED provides numerically exact access to eigenvalues, eigenvectors, and arbitrary correlation functions, making it an ideal platform for exploring both conventional observables and emerging data-driven or wavefunction-based diagnostics.
+To extend the accessible system size and resolve different total-spin manifolds explicitly, we exploit full spin-rotational symmetry and construct spin-adapted basis states \cite{Sarmahsan1996}.
+This symmetry adaptation block-diagonalizes the Hamiltonian into fixed-spin sectors and significantly reduces the effective Hilbert-space dimensionality, allowing us to investigate specific spin manifolds with high numerical precision.
+The use of spin-adapted ED is essential for systematically examining spin-sector dependence of correlation-driven crossovers in finite systems.

-{\textit{Results and discussion.---}}To elucidate the evolution of the ground state across the interaction-driven crossover from the metallic to the Mott-insulating regime on the $3\times 3$ Hubbard cluster, we combine conventional order-parameter diagnostics with modern correlation-matrix analysis and quantum-geometric probes.
-Throughout, we track the system in both the $S=1/2$ and $S=3/2$ sectors at half filling to reveal possible spin-sector dependent signatures of localization.
-We first examine spin-resolved charge gaps and local observables such as double occupancy, local moments, and the von-Neumann entanglement entropy to establish the microscopic indicators of the crossover.
-We then employ principal component analysis (PCA) of charge-charge and spin-spin correlation matrices to reveal the dominant correlation modes and their sector-dependent evolution with $U$.
-Finally, we quantify the sensitivity of the many-body wavefunction to interaction tuning via quantum geometry distance matrices, providing a complementary quantum-geometry perspective that sharpens the identification of the crossover region and highlights its finite-size and spin-sector manifestations.

-{\textit{Spin-resolved charge gap.---}}To quantify the spin-dependent incompressibility of the half-filled Hubbard cluster, we investigate the spin-resolved charge gap $\Delta_c (S)$ by tracking the lowest-energy states across particle-number sectors constrained to a fixed total-spin manifold.
-Denoting the ground-state energy with $N$ electrons and total spin $S$ by $E(N,S)$, the charge gap for an excitation channel characterized by $S_N$ (for $N=9$) and $S_{N\pm 1}$ (for $N=8,10$) is defined as

-with ($S_{N-1}$,$S_N$,$S_{N+1}$)=(0,$\frac{1}{2}$,0) defining the low-spin channel and (1,$\frac{3}{2}$,1) defining the high-spin channel.
-These spin-resolved gaps provide a controlled measure of how charge addition and removal processes reorganize spin correlations in the strongly interacting regime, thereby allowing us to disentangle the spin-charge entanglement that underpins the Mott crossover.